Walker-Xin/tidal_zamo/readme.md

 This repository provides tools for numerical integration of (time-like) particle geodesics and the calculation the local tidal tensor along along its trajectory.

+This work is part of [Xin and Mummery 2025](https://doi.org/10.48550/arXiv.2511.21499).
+The paper discusses the theoretical background supporting the code implementation, as well as astrophysical applications of tidal tensors.

+Please cite the paper if you use this code in your research.

+## Overview

 The example background spacetime is a Kerr-Newman black hole characterized by spin and charge, but in principle any stationary, axisymmetric metric can be implemented.

 The repository is structured into two main components: